jordanbemmels/kiwi-holocene/12_PopSizeABC_demography.md

 ## Modifications to PopSizeABC code

 PopSizeABC is written in python code.
-In the kiwi analysis, I made several modifications to the code.
+In the kiwi analysis, I made several minor modifications to the code.
 However, I do not have permissions to publicly share the core PopSizeABC code here (only example input files are shared below).
 Instead, for reproducibility of the kiwi project I will describe the changes that any user could also make to the default PopSizeABC code if desired.

 #### Modifications to gwas/summary_stat.py